-A logical description of a scientific idea and the evidence for or against it.
+A logical description of a scientific claim and the evidence for or against it.
 In everyday language, an argument usually means a verbal disagreement, but here we use another meaning of the term: a reasoned case for or against a particular viewpoint.
-Scientific arguments generally have a few basic components: What is the idea?
-If this idea were true, what would we expect to observe in a given situation?
-Is this expectation borne out?
-How does that reflect on the likelihood that the idea is accurate or inaccurate?
+Scientific arguments generally have a few basic components: What is the claim?
+What is the evidence that supports the claim, and why does the evidence support that claim?

 A scientific test that involves manipulating some factor or factors in a system in order to see how those changes affect the outcome or behavior of the system.
 Experiments are important in science, but they are not the only way to test scientific ideas.